 The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
-The aim of the review is to specify the level of future contributions.
+The aim of the review is to ensure scheme costs are recognised and management appropriately and the review specifies the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
-The actuarial valuation of the TPS which applied during the year ended 31 August 2023 was carried out as at 31 March 2016.
-The valuation report was published by the Department for Education on 5 March 2019.
-The key elements of the valuation and subsequent consultation are:
+The latest actuarial valuation of the TPS was carried out as at 31 March 2020.
+The valuation report was published by the Department for Education on 27 October 2023, with the SCAPE rate - set by HMT, applying a notional investment return based on 1.7% above the rate of CPI.
+The key elements of the valuation outcome are:

-• employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy)
+• employer contribution rates set at 28.68% of pensionable pay (including a 0.08% administration levy).
+This is an increase of 5% in employer contributions and the cost control result is such that no change in member benefits is needed

-• total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million
+• total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million, giving a notional past service deficit of £39,800 million